MrFriendCS/MrFriendCS.github.io/n5-cs/ddd/N5-DDD-Fuel-Prices/README.md

 4. Display the name, id, and the price of Super Unleade of all motorway stations that sell Super Unleaded for more than £1.50.
 Names are to be sorted descending.

-5. Display the name, postcode, the opening and closing times.
+5. Display the name, postcode, the normal opening and closing times.
 Only display stations that are part of a supermarket, and have toilets.
 Sort the postcodes alphabetically.